-- The National Institute for Health and Care Excellence (NICE) Clinical Guideline for Ectopic Pregnancy and Miscarriage (CG154)
+- The National Institute for Health and Care Excellence (NICE) Clinical Guideline for Ectopic Pregnancy and Miscarriage (NG126)

-- The Royal College of Obstetricians and Gynaecologists (RCOG) Guideline: The Management of Tubal Pregnancy (Green-Top 21)
+- The Royal College of Obstetricians and Gynaecologists (RCOG) Guideline: Diagnosis and Management of Ectopic Pregnancy (Green-Top 21)

 - The Royal College of Obstetricians and Gynaecologists (RCOG) Guideline: Laparoscopic Management of Tubal Ectopic Pregnancy (Consent Advice 8)